 Cut all the ends, wave them in and the main part is now done.

 I also pushed the seam on the inner side of the ring, just so the fabric on the outer side looks nice and even.
-It probably won’t stay there for long, but it can be a nice touch when you display the teething ring in your store, when you are taking photos or when you put them into the box and send them away to their new homes.
+It probably won’t stay there for long, but it can be a nice touch when you display the teething ring in your store, when you taking photos or when you put them into the box and send them away to their new homes.

 I’ve made three crochet balls that are exactly the same size and shape.
-Two balls are made with beige and one with red yarn.
+Two balls are made of beige and one with red yarn.
 You can make as many balls as you want and use yarn colors that are dear to your heart. 🙂

 The balls are made in continuous rounds or also called in a spiral.
 Here is no need to join each round with a slip stitch, but crocheting around and around creating a spiral shape.
 This technique makes your rounds a little difficult to count, so I would recommend you to use a stitch marker to indicate your first stitch of each round, to keep track of your rounds.

 I will start with a magic ring.
 If you are not familiar with the magic ring technique, jump to this video (HERE!) and learn how to do it.
 Not convinced this is your favorite way of start working in a round?
 Don’t worry, create a foundation chain of two chains and start in the second chain from your hook.
 Work all the sts from round 1 into that chain.
 Then continue with the pattern as you would normally do.